library(readxl)

 Daily summary statistics

-Next we want to visualize the number and the total size of the downloads done each date for each of the 6 machines.
-For later usage we also compute the cumulated number of downloads within each of the 6 machines over the dates.
+Next we want to visualize the number of downloads done each day for each of the 6 machines.
+We compute the cumulated number of downloads within each of the 6 machines over the days.
 As before we do this via the following steps:

 daily_downloads <-